Madame Xanadu: Origin

 In the 1940s, she has a sexual relationship with John Zatara, who wishes to marry her, but she foresees his true love, and the later existence of his daughter, Zatanna, "a love with whom she could never compete".
 Despite this, she uses Zatara to trap and ensnare the Phantom Stranger, preventing him from witnessing, and affecting, the supernatural origins of the Spectre.
 This, in turn, prevents Madame Xanadu from interfering, despite having foreseen the potential menace the unchecked Spectre would have brought on Earth.
 It is revealed that Xanadu's later behavior stems from this earlier fault, her magic parlor being devised as a way to control the supernatural being, ultimately hoping to restrain and quell his rage.

-Eventually, Madame Xanadu decides that she wants to atone for her sins and begins operating the fortune-telling parlor out of "the Village".
-She, however, possesses limited real magic abilities of her own, but her mastery of the mystic arts has led her to manipulate various forces in order to gain great power.
+Eventually, Xanadu decides that she wants to atone for her sins and begins operating the fortune-telling parlor out of "the Village".
+She, however, possesses limited real magic abilities of her own, but her mastery of the mystic arts has led her to manipulate various forces to gain great power.
 Having developed herself as an advisor, she now meets clientele plagued by supernatural problems.
 Although she can advise them, some force prevents her from directly interfering in solving their troubles.
 If one of her clients manages to conquer a supernatural force, she can contain that entity in jars within her fortune parlor to prevent it from causing any further trouble.